mocaccinoOS/website/content/en/docs/Desktop/Migration/sabayon.md

 Migration can take some time.
 We advice you to disable screen-locking and power savings.
 If your screen gets locked during upgrade you might not be able to login again while the upgrade is running.
 {{< /alert >}}

+{{< alert color="warning" title="Warning" >}}
+Because we need to basically download everything in addition to the current installation you need a significant ammount of free disk space.
+We recommend at least 30GB of free space for a basic installation.
+{{< /alert >}}

 You can convert a Sabayon system (running Entropy) to Mocaccino OS (running luet) with the following commands as root

 ```bash